lishuai-97/lishuai-97/README.md

-- 👋 Hi, I’m @lishuai-97, a Master of Mathematics at [BJFU](http://www.bjfu.edu.cn/index.htm) and a first year Ph.D. student in CS.
+- 👋 Hi, I’m @lishuai-97, a Master of Mathematics at [BJFU](http://www.bjfu.edu.cn/index.htm) and currently a first year Ph.D. student in CS.
 - 👀 Interested in Computer Vision, LLMs and HPC+AI.
 - ⚡ Using Python, C++ and LaTeX.
 - 📫 Email: lishuai.math16@gmail.com